Vaginal hysterectomy

 As well as working with all major insurance companies, we also welcome patients who wish to pay for themselves.

-Below is an outline of our self-pay hospital package which includes tests, hospital stay and procedure.
-Please note: it does not include consultant fees, which may vary.
+Below is an outline of our self-pay hospital price package for this procedure.

 See a list of all the consultants available at Cromwell Hospital.